ESGF/esgf-prepare/docs/fetchini.rst

 Use your GitHub account
 ***********************

-To avoid the Github API rate limit, submit your GitHub username and password.
+To release the Github API rate limit, submit your GitHub username and password.

 .. code-block:: bash